samc1213/samc1213.github.io/_posts/2019-04-17-rideshare-dataset-getting-started.md

 I was recently reading Steve Vance and John Greenfield's [article](https://chi.streetsblog.org/2019/04/18/the-most-common-chicago-ride-hailing-trip-is-a-1-mile-hop-from-river-north-to-loop/) summarizing data from the City of Chicago's recent opening of anonymized [ride hailing data](https://data.cityofchicago.org/Transportation/Transportation-Network-Providers-Trips/m6dm-c72p).
 I figured I would play around with the data, to at least learn something new myself, and at most find something interesting in the dataset.
 I also wanted to share with others how I went about the technical aspects of my analyses.
 So here we go...

 # The plan
 I did some research, and found that [PostGIS](https://postgis.net) is a very popular, open-source Postgres extension for dealing with GIS data.
 [Postgres](https://www.postgresql.org/) is a successful relational SQL database.
 Postgres could help us answer questions like "Which census tract paid the most in tips?".
-But with the PostGIS extension, we can answer more geographically-sophisticated questions such as .
 I also want to use [Leaflet](https://leafletjs.com/), a JavaScript library that is used for map visualizations, in order to visualize some of our findings.

 So, the plan looks something like this:
 - Set up Postgres database with PostGIS extension